dbono711/supernets/README.md

     for network in sorted(networks, key=lambda ip: ip.network_address.packed):<br>

-Program Logic - This is how we do:<br>
+Program Logic - This is how we do it:<br>

 A global networks dictionary is created and all networks are added to it.<br>
 Using a dictionary prevents duplicate networks.<br>